 Following consultation with residents and groups, plans have been produced and planning permission has been obtained.
 Click on the images below to view larger versions.

 Exciting new displays are being developed around flexible key themes, incorporating ideas from our ongoing community consultation and visitor surveys.
 Explanations and interactives for all ages will bring the stories to life and information will be made accessible in different forms to cater for a variety of needs.
 Click on the small images below to see larger versions of the design visuals.

 The larger space means that we will be able to bring items from the stores for the very first time.
 Museum staff and volunteers are currently working their way through the collection to decide which of the 17,000 items will go on display.

 Community Engagement Officer, Kate Green, is going out and about in the local area asking schools, groups and residents what they would like to see in their new museum and community space.

-Look out for Kate at our pop-up museums where she will also be gathering more feedback on the concept designs.
+Look out for Kate at our pop-up museums, workshops and events where she will also be gathering more feedback on the museum designs.

 Heritage Lottery Fund (HLF)

 We are currently part-way through phase 1 (the ‘development phase’) of our Heritage Lottery Fund (HLF) timescale, having heard in June 2017 that our initial bid for £150,000 had been successful.